ballerina-platform/ballerina-dev-website/learn/user-guide/ballerina-packages/dependencies.md

 **Ballerina Central repository**

-Ballerina Central repository is a remote repository and hence it comes with a local file system cache which is located at `<USER_HOME>/.ballerina/repositories/central.ballerina.io`.
-When resolving a dependency, the remote repository will be queried only if the specified version is not present in the local cache.
+Ballerina Central repository is a remote repository and hence it comes with a local file system cache which is located at `<USER_HOME>/.ballerina/repositories/central.ballerina.io/repo/bala`.
+When resolving a dependency, the remote repository will be queried only if the specified version is not present in its local cache.

 #### Dependencies.toml
 ```toml